 Some data, such as mathematical constants, never change.
-Take, for example, π.
-It's aproximately equal to
+Take the number π.
+It's always approximately

 <?php const PI = 3.14; print_r(PI); // => 3.14

 _ as a separator.
-A constant can be used in any expression in the same way as a variable.
-The only limitation is that a constant can't be changed, which sounds quite logical.
+A constant, like a variable, can be used in any expression.
+The only limitation is that the constant can't be changed, which sounds pretty logical.

-PHP has different inbuilt constants that can be used anytime in a program.
-Here are some of them:
+PHP has a lot of built-in constants that can be used anywhere in the program.
+Some of them are:

-DRAGONS_BORN_COUNT and assign to it number 3 - the number of dragons Daenerys has.
+DRAGONS_BORN_COUNT and write the number 3 in it.
+This is the number of dragons born to Daenerys.

 The exercise doesn't pass checking.
 What to do? 😶

 If you've reached a deadlock it's time to ask your question in the «Discussions».
 How ask a question correctly: